Bass/Trout – Piney Reservoir (MD – aka Frostburg Reservoir)

 Approximate Boundary: 39.703576,-79.010521 to 39.712028,-78.999513

 From a fishing perspective, the fact that boats are not permitted limits fishing to the shoreline and becomes a huge negative on a lake this large.
 The only opportunity to fish away from the shore comes in the winter when the ice is thick enough to permit ice fishing.
 Thankfully, Grantsville Road runs down the entire eastern boundary and provides universal access to the tight, extended shoreline on that side.
-Unlike some of the other lakes in the State, there is no well-defined path along the bank until you reach the southern end of the reservoir.
+Unlike some other lakes in the State, there is no well-defined path along the bank until you reach the southern end of the reservoir.
 In all other areas, the bank is forested with faint fisherman’s trails weaving between the trees.
 Depending on where you stand, the bank may or may not drop off sharply.

 Directions: